lewisfish/signedMCRT/README.md

 Use of signed distance fields in Monte Carlo Radiative Transfer.
 This allows modelling of smooth surfaces with out the need to use triangle or similar meshes.

-Pre-print describing operation of signedMCRT: https://arxiv.org/abs/2112.08035
+Paper describing operation of signedMCRT: [https://doi.org/10.1117/1.JBO.27.8.083003](https://doi.org/10.1117/1.JBO.27.8.083003)

-Pre-print of an application of signedMCRT: https://arxiv.org/abs/2112.08877
+Paper describing of an application of signedMCRT: [https://doi.org/10.1364/OE.451496](https://doi.org/10.1364/OE.451496)

 ## Instructions

-Code prerequisites: fortran 2018 compliant complier e.g gfortran-10 or intel oneAPI fortran.
+Code prerequisites: Fortran 2018 compliant complier e.g gfortran-10 or intel oneAPI Fortran.
 Only tested on Linux.
-May run on Mac, but unlikly to run on Windows without some changes.
+May run on Mac, but unlikely to run on Windows without some changes.

 To run the code you can use:
-  - The [fortran package manager](https://fpm.fortran-lang.org/en/index.html) by running; fpm @run
+  - The [Fortran package manager](https://fpm.fortran-lang.org/en/index.html) by running; fpm @run

-See [this](config.md) for instructions on what settings the toml config file can configure.
+See [this](docs/config.md) for instructions on what settings the toml config file can configure.

 ## Publication
 The code in this repo forms the basis for the following publication: